smancke/docker-intro/README.md

 Exercise
 ----------
-1. Search online for the docker registry image
+1. Search online for the Docker registry image
-1. Start a private a docker image registry
+1. Start a private a Docker image registry
     - Search for the image at <https://hub.docker.com/>
     - Start the image local
 1. Commit your containers changes from the previous exercise
 1. Push your new image to your private registry
 1. Delete the image local
-1. Start the image again (now comming from the registry)
+1. Start the image again (now coming from the registry)

 Useful tricks: Cleanup Script
 =======================================
-You have to cleanup your local images and old containers regulary.
+You have to cleanup your local images and old containers regularly.

     docker rm $(docker ps -q -a -f status=exited) docker rmi $(docker images -q -f dangling=true)